 Photos can be submitted via email, any photo sharing service such as flickr or Picasa, or via ftp.
-Return to Table of Contents

 CAPTIONS/CREDITS

 Reporters and producers in the field must supply the captions for your photos.
 Caption info is:

 - Who, what, when and where.

 - Credit who took the photo.

 - Keep captions short and clear photo and web editors will often rewrite and edit them.